Last updated on August 24th, 2019 at 11:55 am

 A while ago, I ran across Left Brain Right Brain’s blogpost, Your Baby’s Best Shot: Why Vaccines Are Safe and Save Lives, which was quick review of the book I mentioned above by Hagood and Herlihy with a forward by Dr. Offit himself.
 The blog post really was nothing much more than the blurb about the book, a quickie article to update their readers about something new and interesting regarding vaccines.
 However, the blog post’s comments section was filled with some of those Big Lies about Dr. Offit:

 We should just point out that he was reprimanded by Congress for voting on vaccine policies for which he had financial conflicts.

 According to Liz Ditz, no he wasn’t.
 He was “harassed” (my words, not Ms. Ditz’s) by a vaccine denialist member of Congress, Representative Dan Burton, an Indiana Republican, who has since left Congress.
 According to the report from Congress, which was a critique on the CDC’s policies and its enforcement of those policies, mentioned that Paul Offit abstained from a critical vote on rotavirus vaccine.

 Next on the list of Big Lies in that same comment section:

 Also, his chair at the Children’s Hospital is paid for by Merck, which by any definition represents a continuing conflict of interest.

 Yes, Dr. Offit is the Maurice R. Hilleman (the same Maurice Hilleman who invented the MMR vaccine) Professor of Vaccinology at the University of Pennsylvania School of Medicine.
 Yes, Merck gave an endowment for the Maurice R. Hilleman chair, but it was mostly set up by Hilleman himself prior to his death.

-Moreover, and I’ve never gotten this, why do the vaccine deniers (actually all science deniers) think that people are so easily bought and sold?
-Maybe the antivaccinationist’s moral codes are abject failures in human society (of course, they don’t want to save children, so I might actually be onto something) so their morals are easily purchased–then, they project their lack of ethics onto others.
+Moreover, and I’ve never understood this, why do the vaccine deniers (actually all science deniers) think that people are so easily bought and sold?
+Maybe the antivaccinationist’s moral codes are abject failures in human society (of course, they don’t want to save children, so I might actually be onto something) so their morals are easily purchased.
+Then, those same individuals project their lack of ethics onto others.
 However, I can only speculate.
 I am not a psychiatrist nor do I play one on the internet.